 Let’s allow the facts to speak for themselves.
 The historical parallels are remarkable:

-- John means “gracious gift of God” in Hebrew.
-What is the time of the year when we most think about the gift of God?
-Christmas.
+Question: What is the time of the year when we most think about the gift of God?

 - Invaders from Europe come to the tiny hamlet of Nakatomi Plaza with automatic weapons.
-Over 2,000 years ago Romans came from Europe to tiny Israel with automatic swords.
+Over 2,000 years ago, Romans came from Europe to tiny Israel with automatic swords.

 “Come out to the coast, we’ll get together, have a few laughs.”

-claim descent from divine clan ancestors “only a degree less sublime than the imperial ancestors”.
-Jesus, according to the New Testament is our “High Priest.”
+claim descent from divine clan ancestors “only a degree less sublime than the imperial ancestors.”
+Jesus, according to the New Testament, is our “High Priest.”
 Coincidence?
 I don’t think so.

-It was because Alexander’s generals occupied Israel following the eastward conquest, that the Nativity story in the New Testament is written in Greek.
-The benefits of a classical education,” as Hans Gruber would say.
+It was because Alexander’s generals occupied Israel following the eastward conquest that the Nativity story in the New Testament is written in Greek.
+“The benefits of a classical education,” as Hans Gruber would say.

 - Holly is the name of John McClane’s wife.
 She could have been named Molly or Polly, but no, she’s named after the quintessential Christmas plant.